ashfakniloy/authentication-task/README.md

     `npm start`

-Now, your project is up and running locally with the database set up and ready for use.
+Now the project is up and running locally and ready for use.

 ## Author